xiaoh11/bravo_data_prep/hacks/readme.md

 - `subset_filtered.sh`: Used for making small subset of chr11 calls for local testing. (from genotype only bcfs)
 - `subset_full_bcf.sh`: Used for making small subset of chr11 calls for local testing. (from full bcfs)
 - `make_link_rewrite_script`: Used to rewrite links when the target files were moved.
+- `make_vignette_dir.sh`: Used to package backing for the BRAVO API.
+Predecessor of organize_bravo_results.sh

 ## Small Scale Development & Testing
 ### Prepare VCFs